Aren’t you frustrated when you want to know how to remember everything but can’t remember a single important piece of

 5. Physical Exercise for Improved Memory Functions!

-Proper physical exercise improves the circulation, reduces inflammation, stimulates the release of good chemicals in the brain, improves your sleep, reduces anxiety, and boosts your mood.
-All these factors affect memory functions.
+Proper physical exercise improves circulation, reduces inflammation, stimulates the release of good chemicals in the brain, improves your sleep, reduces anxiety, and boosts your mood.
+All of these factors affect memory functions.

 6. Get Enough Sleep!

 Sleep deprivation affects your learning and memory capacity by undermining your focus and enthusiasm.
 When you don’t get the much-needed rest, your over-worked neurons are not able to process information properly, so you won’t be able to recall the information you previously learned.

 Now that you know the theory of how to remember everything, it’s time to turn it into practice.
 Go make some memories!